272 Comments

 Please see my below comment as to my personal experience on why I was willing to vote for Platner, if you are interested.
 I hear and truly understand your frustration.
 It is kind of like how we feel about Trump supporters, right?
 Only Platner was selling really amazing things that most of us on the left want desperately and some like me, have deep fear driving me. have been asking people in my circles who feel as you do to have compassion and try not to judge.
 There are so very many reasons why Mainers took a chance.
 I hope you will give me and our voters some grace to try to understand.
 We are in a great deal of pain and watching our youth and immigrants who believed In Platner is just devastating as they have been seriously lied to and manipulated.
 This is not about being "drunk" or foolish, it is about the desperation of a people who understand fully who Susan Collins is and what deep harm and damage she has caused, and not being able to get her out.
 Thanks for listening.

-Just to be clear, I am NOT faulting you are other Maine voters who were sincere in your choice and support for Platner!
+Just to be clear, I am NOT faulting you or other Maine voters who were sincere in your choice and support for Platner!
 I am faulting those in the know – and those whose job it was to know.

 donated to maine dems! seems like they have a good roster of candidates to choose from. there will be a process established. lawrence last nite pretty much summed up platner faux working class credentials.